nayyer-raza/GWSkyNet-Multi/README.md

 ## Inputs

-The input to the classifier is the sky localization FITS file generated for the candidate LVK event by the rapid localization pipeline [BAYESTAR](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.93.024013), and released to the public on [GraceDB](https://gracedb.ligo.org).
+The input to the classifier is the information contained in the sky localization FITS file generated for the candidate LVK event by the rapid localization pipeline [BAYESTAR](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.93.024013), and released to the public on [GraceDB](https://gracedb.ligo.org).
 Note that these BAYESTAR localization maps are only produced for candidate compact binary coalescence (CBC) sources that are found by one of the online modeled search pipelines (see [here](https://emfollow.docs.ligo.org/userguide/analysis/searches.html#modeled-search) for details), and not for unmodeled burst sources.
-Thus GWSkyNet-Multi can only be used to predict for candidate CBC events.
+Thus GWSkyNet-Multi can only be used to predict for candidate CBC events with BAYESTAR maps.
 The model is also trained on multi-detector events only, and so should not be used to predict on single detector events.

 ## Outputs